-Wha at to do if you have a welfare concern in The Charles Dickens School

-1. Introduction and Ethos 4

-2. Policy Context 5

-3. Definition of Safeguarding 5

-4. Related Safeguarding Policies 6

-5. Policy Compliance, Monitoring and Review 7

-6. Key Responsibilities 7

-6. .1 Designated Safeguarding Lead (DSL) 8

-6. .2 Members of Staff 9

-6. .3 Children and Young People 9

-6. .4 Parents and Carers 9

-7. Recognising Indicators of Abuse and Neglect 9

-8. Child Protection Procedures 11

-9. Record Keeping 12

-10. Multi-Agency Working 13

-11. Confidentiality and Information Sharing 13

-12. Complaints 14

-13. Staff Induction, Awareness and Training 14

-14. Safer Working Practice 15

-15. Staff Supervision and Support 15

-16. Safer Recruitment 16

-17. Allegations Against Members of Staff and Volunteers 16

-18. Safeguarding Children with Special Educational Needs and Disabilities 17

-19. Peer on Peer Abuse 17

-20. Gangs, County Lines, Serious violence, Crime and Exploitation 20

-21. Mental Health 20

-22. Online Safety 20

-23. Curriculum and Staying Safe 22

-24. The Use of Premises by Other Organisations 23

-25. Security 23

-26. Local Support 23

-Appendix 1: Categories of Abuse 25

-Annendix 2: National Support Organisations 27

-What to do if you have a welfare concern in The Charles Dickens School
+Page no

+What to do if you have a welfare concern flowchart

+1. Introduction and Ethos

+2. Policy Context

+Definition of Safeguarding

+4. Related Safeguarding Policies

+5. Policy Compliance, Monitoring and Review

+6. Key Responsibilities

+7. Recognising Indicators of Abuse and Neglect

+8. Child Protection Procedures

+9. Record Keeping

+10. Multi-Agency Working

+11. Confidentiality and Information Sharing

+12. Complaints

+13. Staff Induction, Awareness and Training

+14. Safe Working Practice

+15. Staff Supervision and Support

+16. Safer Recruitment

+17. Allegations Against Members of Staff and Volunteers

+18. Safeguarding Children with Special Educational Needs and Disabilities

+19. Peer on Peer Abuse

+20. Gangs, County Lines, Violent Crime and Exploitation

+21. Mental Health

+22. Online Safety

+23. Curriculum and Staying Safe

+24. The Use of Premises by Other Organisations

+25. Security

+26. Local Support

+Appendix 1: Categories of Abuse

+Appendix 2: National Support Organisations

+What to do if you have a welfare concern in Laleham Gap School